nuwave/lighthouse/docs/master/api-reference/directives.md

 **This is an experimental feature and not included in Lighthouse by default.**

-First, enable the service provider:
+Add the service provider to your `config/app.php`

 ```php
 'providers' => [